Rights and Responsibilities - Medical Assistance and MinnesotaCare

 If you have Medical Assistance (MA), you must report a change within 10 days of the change happening.
-Call your county agency to report the change.
+Call your county or tribal office to report the change.

 If you do not report changes, you may have to pay money back to the state or federal government for benefits that you received but were not eligible for.
 If you are not sure whether to report a change, call and explain what is happening.
 Examples of changes you need to report include the following: